oneapi-src/oneDNN/README.md

 The current API version aims to work with the framework graph and identify graph partitions to offload.
 The partition will be further compiled and executed as a fused operation in the framework graph.
+To support aggressive operation fusion and achieve the best performance, oneDNN Graph implementation includes a low-level graph compiler, also known as oneDNN Graph compiler.

+Enabling oneDNN Graph compiler doesn't result in any change to its programming model, Graph API users can choose to turn on or off graph compiler during build or installation of oneDNN Graph.

 ## Documentation